 To find out how much power you use during the day, simply read your meter in the morning and then again in the evening.
-Subtract one number from the other and that will tell you exactly how many kW/h you have used during the day.
-Ignore the off peak hot water meter if you have one, and if you have 3 meters for a 3 phase supply, make sure you add the three meters so that you include all of your usage.
-Of course, you would need to take these readings over many days to get a realistic average, rather than at just one point in time.
+Subtract one number from the other and that will tell you exactly how many kWh you have used during the day.
+Ignore the off-peak hot water meter if you have one, and if you have 3 meters for a 3-phase supply, make sure you add the three meters so that you include all of your usage.
+You may need to take these readings over many days to get a realistic average, rather than at just one point in time.

-On top of the base load you then have the ability to use appliances during the day.
-Have a look at the average daily usage figure that is on your power bill – how much of this can you move to the day time to run off solar power?
-Without solar power, you may be running appliances over night during the off-peak billing period, or you may be paying little attention to when you use your power as you pay a flat rate for your power.
+On top of the baseload, you then have the ability to use appliances during the day.
+Have a look at the average daily usage figure that is on your power bill – how much of this can you move to the daytime to run on solar power?
+Without solar power, you may be running appliances at night during the off-peak billing period, or you may be paying little attention to when you use your power as you pay a flat rate for your power.
 How much power can you use during the day without too much hassle?